 Mediation is also a great way of dealing with those concerns because by talking to each other directly you can resolve issues much more quickly than waiting for letters to pass.
 You can also correct any misunderstandings straight away.
 Communicating by talking generally leaves less room for misunderstandings because you can see the other person’s body language and hear their tone and instantly respond.

 Once you are both clear about what assets you have you can then start to map out what your post separation life will look like and to see what the numbers of different options look like.
 You need to know how much capital you will need and how much money you will need every month to make each option work.
 By mapping out these options with a trained professional you can see whether they’re realistic or not.
 You can map out unlimited options in mediation so that you can find one that will work for both of you and your children.

-Here at LKW Family Mediation we’re putting together online webinars that clients can download to give them the knowledge and the skills to sort financial matters out themselves as much as possible.
-We are hoping they will go live in the spring.
-They will be practical and reasonably priced and, we hope, an invaluable resource for those going through a separation.
-If you’d like to know as soon as they land on the website then sign up for our free mailing list.
-You’ll get loads of tips along the way to help you mange your separation constructively too.
-We also have a separate list for professionals working with separating couples.
-This includes resources for professionals to share with their clients and details of our forthcoming training workshops and networking events.
+Here at LKW Family Mediation we have resources for clients to download to give them the knowledge and the skills to sort financial matters out themselves as much as possible.
+They are available in our shop.
+They are practical and reasonably priced and, we hope, an invaluable resource for those going through a separation.
+If you’d like to get our blogs and other supportive resources directly into your inbox you can sign up to our free mailing list.
+We also have a separate mailing list for professionals working with separating couples.
+This will include details of our forthcoming training workshops and networking events.